Searching for Rigidity in Algebraic Starscapes: Algebraic Symmetries and Rigid Algebraic Integers

 so that $[L:K]=1$ and $L=K$.
 In particular, the splitting field of $f$ is generated by adjoining any single (possibly complex) root of $f$ to $\bQ$.
 But by the intermediate value theorem, a cubic polynomial has at least one real root, say $\tau\in L\cap\bR$, so that $L = \bQ(\tau)$ is algebraically generated by $\bQ$ and $\tau$.
-However, any algebraic combination of real numbers must be real, so $L\subseteq\bR$, and in particular every root of $f$ must have been real to begin with. \end{Proof} The qualitative consequence of Proposition \ref{cubics} is that any modification we do to images of degree 3 algebraic integers using the notion of rigidity will be concentrated along the real axis, and are therefore one dimensional. \begin{Remark} Notice that the proof of Proposition \ref{cubics} showed more generally that if the Galois group of a polynomial $f$ of degree $d$ has $d$ elements, and $f$ has at least one real root, then all of the roots of $f$ are real.
+However, any algebraic combination of real numbers must be real, so $L\subseteq\bR$, and in particular every root of $f$ must have been real to begin with. \end{Proof} The qualitative consequence of Proposition \ref{cubics} is that any modifications we make to images of degree 3 algebraic integers using the notion of rigidity will be concentrated along the real axis, meaning they probably won't make very interesting patterns in $\bC$. \begin{Remark} Notice that the proof of Proposition \ref{cubics} showed more generally that if the Galois group of a polynomial $f$ of degree $d$ has $d$ elements, and $f$ has at least one real root, then all of the roots of $f$ are real.
 Since all polynomials of odd degree have a real root, this says that any maximally rigid algebraic integer of odd degree is a real number.
 Qualitatively, this suggests that we should expect concentrations of rigid numbers along the real axis, especially in the odd degree cases. \end{Remark}